bashirah84/120-day_-Data-Analytics-Challenge-_Day-1/README.md

 ### 🧠 Reflection
 This session helped me understand how to present my projects with clarity, confidence, and purpose.
 I am learning to build a portfolio that reflects both my skills and growth as a data analyst.

+## Day 8 – Guided Excel Sales Dashboard Project

+Project: Guided Excel Sales Dashboard inspired by @Nte Daniel

+What I worked on today:

+Explored and structured the dataset ✅

+Cleaned the data for accuracy ✅

+Started building Key Metrics (KPIs) using DAX measures ✅

+## Project Goal: Help an e-commerce company understand:

+Sales trends over time

+Customer purchasing patterns

+High-performing regions and products

+Progress: Dataset is structured and cleaned, and the framework for KPIs is in place.
+Next steps: complete KPI calculations and build dashboard visualizations.

+## Skills Practiced: Data cleaning, dataset structuring, KPI planning, use of DAX measures, guided project workflow.